 May 4, 2018 – Ottawa Community Housing is nearly ready to break ground on an exciting new build to take place in the middle of Centretown.

-The planned build removes 26 townhomes from the Rochester Heights community, about an acre north of Gladstone Avenue and will put in their place an eight-storey apartment building with approximately 148 homes.
+The planned build removes 26 townhomes from the Rochester Heights community, about an acre north of Gladstone Avenue and will put in their place a denser, multi-storey, mixed-use building with approximately 148 homes.

 The building will create capacity for affordable housing, with a mix of dwelling sizes and public amenity space, both in the building and on the land.
 The $34-million project wouldn’t be possible without funding from the provincial Investment in Affordable Housing Program.